MicrosoftEdge/MicrosoftEdge-Documentation/extensions/supported-APIs/README.md

 #  Supported APIs

-The following is a detailed list of API members that are supported as of build 14316.
+The following is a detailed list of API members that are supported.
 Development of the extension platform is ongoing, so check back frequently for updates!

-> NOTE: Extensions won't work with `window.open` popups.

 ## browserAction